JimCarnicelli/jcTBL/README.md

     PoS-1:MD & PoS+0:[JJ, NN, NNP, VBN, VBP] => VB

+One significant benefit of rule merging is that the resulting rules are easier to comprehend.
+If your goal is to use the rules generated to discover some otherwise invisible pattern in sequential data, Having ten rules merged into one makes that easier.

 I purposely decided not to include support for reading and writing files because I didn't want to prejudice you, the developer, as to how and where you should store your own data.